Build to Rent developer Make Ventures has paid $17.5 million for an industrial site in Melbourne’s inner north-west.

-The 3986 square metre plot at 88-96 Stubbs Street, Kensington, was only recently gazetted to make way for buildings up to eight storeys high.
+The 3986 square metre plot, 88-96 Stubbs Street, Kensington, was only recently gazetted to make way for buildings up to eight storeys high.

 It was previously marketed with a planning scheme for an apartment project (artist’s impression, top)

-Make Ventures has earmarked the site for a build-to-rent project in partnership with designer Assemble.
+Make Ventures has earmarked the site for a BTR project in partnership with designer Assemble.

-It would be the consortium’s second build-to-rent complex in Melbourne – the group is also proposing a tower at nearby 393 Macaulay Road, Kensington, a project part-financially backed by the Alter family’s Pacific Group.
+It would be the consortium’s second complex of this type in Melbourne – the group is also proposing a tower at nearby 393 Macaulay Road, Kensington, a project part-financially backed by the Alter family’s Pacific Group.

 Make Ventures and Assemble will offer owner-occupiers a five-year lease on the proposed apartments – with an opportunity to then buy it.

-The apartment purchase price, and the rental, are negotiated at the beginning of the contract.
+The purchase price and rental are negotiated at the beginning of the contract.

-It is expected Make Ventures will start building on 88-96 Stubbs Street in two years, when the occupier of four decades, Flexible Drive Agencies, vacates.
+It is expected Make Ventures will start construction at 88-96 Stubbs Street in two years, when the occupier of four decades, Flexible Drive Agencies, vacates.

-Salta is also proposing a build-to-rent project in Richmond, opposite its Victoria Gardens shopping centre.
+Salta is also proposing stock of this type in Richmond, opposite its Victoria Gardens shopping centre.

-Grocon recently gained approval for a build-to-rent tower: its proposal for 260 City Road, Southbank, will rise 60 storeys.
+Grocon recently gained approval for a BTR tower: its proposal for 260 City Road, Southbank, will rise 60 storeys.

 Kensington is about four kilometres north-west of the CBD.